 - 2 cups all-purpose flour

-- 2½ cups semisweet chocolate chips
+- 2 cups semisweet chocolate chips

-- 1 pinch sea salt to garnish
+- 1 pinch sea salt, to garnsih the cookies after baking

 - Preheat the oven to 350 degrees.